EpsAvlc/EpsAvlc_toys/readme.md

 # EpsAvlc_toys

-This repo stores codes I code when I don't want to study in lab.
+This repo stores codes I write when I don't want to study in lab.

 ## image_stitching